min-hieu/min-hieu.github.io/_posts/2021-02-11-Linear-algebra-summary.md

 </li><li>A <span id="notion-highlight-1"><b>submatrix</b></span> (or <span id="notion-highlight-1"><b>block</b></span>) of a matrix $A$  is defined to be an array obrtained by deleting any combination of rows and columns from $A$ .
 </li><li>The column vectors of a matrix $A$ that lie in the column positions where the leading 1's occur in the row echelon forms of $A$ are called the <span id="notion-highlight-1"><b>pivot columns</b></span> of $A$.
 </li><li>The zero vector in $\mathbb{R}^n$ is called the <span id="notion-highlight-1"><b>trivial solution</b></span> of a homogeneous linear system with $n$ unknowns.
 All other solutions, if any, are called <span id="notion-highlight-1"><b>nontrivial solutions</b></span>.
-</ul></details>
+</li></ul></details>

 <details closed><summary><b>Theorems</b></summary><ul>
-</li><li>A homogeneous linear system has only the trivial solution or it has infinitely many solutions; there are no other possibilities.
+<li>A homogeneous linear system has only the trivial solution or it has infinitely many solutions; there are no other possibilities.
     </li><li>*proof*

             Assume that a homogeneous linear system with $n$ unknowns has some nontrivial solution, say $x=(x_1,x_2,...,x_n)$.
 Then $kx$ is a solution for any scalar $k$.
 Thus the system has infinitely many solution  $\blacksquare$